FAQs About Divorce

-Without question, divorce is an intensely personal, emotionally challenging experience.
-And while Colorado law allows couples seeking divorce to “do it yourself”, during such great personal stress, this is no time to go it alone ”“ particularly when the decisions you make today will have a life-long impact on child custody, parenting time, and your financial health.
+Without question, divorce is an intensely personal and emotionally challenging experience.
+And while Colorado law allows couples seeking divorce to “do it yourself”, but during times of such personal stress – this is no time to go it alone.
+The decisions you make today will have a lifelong impact on child custody, parenting time, and your financial health.

-At Divorce Matters®, we understand couples facing the enormity of divorce confront worry, fear, anger, and stress every day.
+At Divorce Matters®, we understand that you have many divorce questions.
+Couples facing the enormity of divorce confront worry, fear, anger, and stress every day.
 We also recognize that many facing divorce worry about the costs associated with divorce.
 For this reason, we work with you to develop a legal strategy that meets your financial needs and protects your rights and your financial assets.

 Colorado has three requirements for divorce 1) that either you or your spouse have lived in Colorado for 90 days before filing, 2) that the marriage is irretrievably broken, and 3) that you wait a 90 day mandatory “cooling off” period, meaning the soonest you can receive a divorce decree is 90 days after filing.
 Most divorces take longer than 90 days, depending on the circumstances of the marriage.
 The more prepared you are ahead of time, the less time the process should take.